 Anxiety doesn’t go away.
 I wish I could say it did, but I’m 99% sure that’s why I took so well to drinking in the first place.
 Why would it leave when I’ve fed it my whole life?
 These days I notice it and think “I feel anxious” or else lonely or bored or weary.
 I put a name to it and realize it often has nothing to do with current circumstances but triggered by an old memory or not eating or sleeping well or mysterious moon cycles.
 I don’t own a mood any more than I own the weather.
 This too shall pass, they say, and goddamn it they’re right.

-I can still go out to dinner and make small talk at a party and fall asleep and have sex (not in that order) and go on vacation and get through a stressful day or the holidays.
+I can still go out to dinner and make small talk at a party and have sex and fall asleep without a drink, which surprised me at first.
+I can go on vacation and get through a stressful day or the holidays.
 I can handle being happy or excited or bored or worried or angry or sad.
 None of these things make me think of a drink anymore.
 (But oh, they used to.)
 Sober is mostly easy and second nature and sometimes fantastic and finally okay when it’s not.

 There are still a number of ways to numb out, and I’m intimately aware of most.
 A cupcake may not be a keg, but I can’t really seem to be able to handle myself around either.
 This disappoints me.
-I figured by 5 years sober I would have shown my sweet tooth (precious, adorable) to the door with a chuck of the chin and knowing smile.
+I figured by 5 years sober I would have shown my sweet tooth to the door with a chuck to the chin.
 Same with the perpetual two-minute smartphone circuit, which my dexterous fingertips train hard for even though it never awards much.
 This year I’ve experimented with letting things go and I can tell you it feels different than the fifteen dozen times I’ve done it before.

 Sober isn’t a cure all but I think it’s better than that.
 We are not meant to numb our spirit to the point of dysfunction, and there is deep and meaningful reward once we stop doing this to ourselves.
 We get to feel alive again, which is something drinking used to do before it stopped working.
 This time it’s real.